-For 99% of us private mental health care is often unavailable.
+For the overwhelming majority of us private mental health care is often unavailable.
 And the situation is only getting worse.
 There is infrequent enforcement of the Mental Health Parity and Addiction Equity Act of 2008 with respect to the conduct of outpatient psychodynamic treatment, as the Act does not apply when the hospital psychiatric department or private office practitioner simply refuses to work with your therapeutic coverage plan.

 This creates the reality that there are masses of people who are in mental agony, but who have, for all practical purposes, been designated as expendable.

 One week ago, I began my quest for a psychotherapist in Gotham, in the hopes of helping a friend of my daughter Jenny who was too overwhelmed to do this on his own behalf.
 This young man, Mike, has a health insurance plan that is a form of Medicaid.
 I called almost all the hospitals, both the patrician and the plebian.
 I expected to be naturally selected out, by those whose operations serve only the financially fittest, but I was, nonetheless, confident that he would be approved by the traditional medical monoliths of the people.

 I was shocked when none of these organizations accepted his insurance.